 How pilots and the aviation industry can make VR work for them

-VR flight simulations might not be able to take the place of actual experience in the air, but they can open up the possibilities of a career in aviation for a whole new generation for whom high-end simulators are too costly to train in.
+VR flight simulations might not be able to take the place of actual experience in the air, but they can open up the possibilities of a career in aviation for a whole new generation by significantly reducing pilot training costs.

 Although VR technology still has a long way to go, it is developing in leaps and bounds.
-For now, the pilots of tomorrow can put on their VR headsets and get to grips with a Cessna 172, fly the Airbus A320 and master a Boeing 747.
+For now, the pilots of tomorrow can put on a VR headset and get to grips with a Cessna 172, fly the Airbus A320 and master a Boeing 747.
 After all, every pilot will tell you they dreamed long before they flew.

-If you’re more excited to charter a private jet than get behind the controls yourself, we’ve got you covered.
+If you’re more excited to fly by private jet charter than get behind the controls yourself, we’ve got you covered.
 Call our team on +1 516 432 5901 or get in touch online for a personalized private jet charter quote.